jarnoux/mojito-pipeline/BLOG.md

 # Scheduled Rendering and Pipelining in Latency Sensitive Web Applications - [Mojito Pipeline](https://github.com/yahoo/mojito-pipeline)

-Rendering views for a web app that has less than trivial backends can quickly become problematic as the app most often ends up holding onto resources waiting for the full response from all backend.
-This is acceptable when all backends are reasonably quick, but otherwise it can become a strategic painpoint that monopolizes memory, hangs the user's connection for seconds with nothing else than a blank page and an idle connection.
+Rendering views for a web app that has less than trivial backends can quickly become problematic as the app may end up holding onto resources, waiting for the full response from all backends.
+This is acceptable when all backends are reasonably quick, but otherwise it can become a strategic painpoint that monopolizes memory, hanging the user's connection for seconds with nothing else than a blank page and an idle connection.
-At Yahoo Search, we depend on several backends that forced us to become creative if we wanted to step up end-to-end performance.
-To decrease perceived latency, even-out bandwith usage and free-up front-end memory faster, we decided to adopt an approach that facebook detailed in [this post](https://www.facebook.com/note.php?note_id=389414033919).
+At Yahoo Search, our dependence on several backends forced us to become creative to step up end-to-end performance.
+To decrease perceived latency, even-out bandwith usage and free-up front-end memory faster, we decided to adopt an approach that Facebook detailed in [this post](https://www.facebook.com/note.php?note_id=389414033919).

 ## Web page pipelining: the basics
 Our goal is to be able to send sections of the page to the client as soon as they are ready on the front end, so the total time to transmit the last byte of the response would be significantly lower.
-The process can be roughly decomposed as follow:
+The process can be roughly decomposed as follows:

-**Step 1.** A request arrives, the page is split into small - coherent sections (called _mojits_) and we request information for them if needed to the backends.
+**Step 1.** A request arrives, the page is split into small - coherent sections (called _mojits_) and we request information from the backends if needed.

 **Step 2.** In the meantime, we start sending a "skeleton" of page to the client that will place rendered mojits in their empty slots when they arrive.
 Something like this: